The Path to Proton Structure at One-Percent Accuracy: Experimental and theoretical input

 The NNPDF4.0 dataset is thus a superset of NNPDF3.1 with the following exceptions.
 First, in the NNPDF4.0 baseline the single-inclusive jet data are replaced by their dijet counterparts (though the single-inclusive jet data will be considered in a variant NNPDF4.0 determination, see Sect.~\ref{subsubsection:singleinclusivejets_7TeV} below).
 Furthermore, a number of small alterations is made to the original set of NNPDF3.1 data, or to their theoretical treatment, as we now discuss.

-In terms of data, the total cross-section result from Ref.~\cite{Aaboud:2016pbd} are no longer used, as they are replaced by the more recent measurement~\cite{Aad:2020tmz} based on the full Run II luminosity, to be discussed in Sect.~\ref{subsubsec:toppair} below.
+In terms of data, the total cross-section results from Ref.~\cite{Aaboud:2016pbd} are no longer used, as they are replaced by the more recent measurement~\cite{Aad:2020tmz} based on the full Run II luminosity, to be discussed in Sect.~\ref{subsubsec:toppair} below.
 For the differential distributions measured by ATLAS at $\sqrt{s}=8$~TeV in the lepton+jets final state~\cite{Aad:2015mbv} only one distribution out of the four available was included in NNPDF3.1 while all of them are included in NNPDF4.0, because the correlations between distributions have become available meanwhile.
-The single-inclusive jet measurements from ATLAS~\cite{Aad:2013lpa} and CMS~\cite{Khachatryan:2015luy} at $\sqrt{s}=2.76$~TeV and from ATLAS~\cite{Aad:2011dm} at $\sqrt{s}=7$~TeV are no longer included in NNPDF4.0 because NNLO QCD corrections for an optimal scale choice~\cite{Currie:2018xkj} are not available for these measurements.
+The single-inclusive jet measurements from ATLAS~\cite{Aad:2013lpa} and CMS~\cite{Khachatryan:2015luy} at $\sqrt{s}=2.76$~TeV and from ATLAS~\cite{Aad:2011dm} at $\sqrt{s}=7$~TeV are no longer included in NNPDF4.0 because NNLO QCD corrections, which are provided with the optimal scale choice of Ref.~\cite{Currie:2018xkj}, are not available for these measurements.
 For the same reason the CDF single-inclusive jet data~\cite{Abulencia:2007ez} are also not included.
 These datasets were already removed in intermediate updates of the NNPDF3.1 determination~\cite{Nocera:2019wyk,Faura:2020oom} or in subsequent studies~\cite{Ball:2018iqk,AbdulKhalek:2019ihb, AbdulKhalek:2019bux,Ball:2020xqw}.

 In terms of theoretical treatment the changes are the following.
 For DIS we correct a bug in the {\sc APFEL} computation of the NLO CC structure functions, that mostly affects the large-$x$ region; and we re-analyze the NuTeV dimuon cross-section data by including the NNLO charm-quark massive corrections~\cite{Gao:2017kkx,Berger:2016inr}, as explained in~\cite{Faura:2020oom}, and by updating the value of the branching ratio of charmed hadrons into muons to the PDG value~\cite{Zyla:2020zbs}, as explained in~\cite{Ball:2018twp}.
 For fixed-target DY, we include the NNLO QCD corrections for the E866 measurement~\cite{Towell:2001nh} of the proton-deuteron to proton-proton cross-section ratio: these corrections had been inadvertently overlooked in NNPDF3.1.
 For gauge boson production at the Tevatron, we correct a small bug affecting the CDF $Z$ rapidity distribution~\cite{Aaltonen:2010zza}, whereby the last two bins had not been merged consistently with the updated measurement.
 For jets, we update the theoretical treatment of the single-inclusive jet measurements at $\sqrt{s}=7$~TeV~\cite{Aad:2014vwa,Chatrchyan:2012bja}, in that NLO and NNLO theoretical predictions are now computed with factorization and renormalization scales equal to the optimal scale choice advocated in Ref.~\cite{Currie:2018xkj}, namely, the scalar sum of the transverse momenta of all partons in the event, see Ref.~\cite{AbdulKhalek:2020jut}.